 Time to Act

 Now that we had severed the threat actor’s connection to the environment, the final phase in our response was to perform remediation on the impacted endpoints and restore normal business operations.
-Stay tuned for Part 2 of this blog as we walk you through our remediation efforts, highlighting Falcon Complete’s ability to directly eject a threat actor and bring the customer’s environment back to a pristine operational state!
+Read Part 2 of this blog as we walk you through our remediation efforts, highlighting Falcon Complete’s ability to directly eject a threat actor and bring the customer’s environment back to a pristine operational state!

 - Learn more about CrowdStrike MDR by visiting the Falcon Complete product webpage.